<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Future price changes

-The Price Cap is based on many economic and environmental factors, which is why it changes every three months.
+The Price Cap is based on a variety of economic and environmental factors, which is why it changes every three months and has done since the energy crisis a few years ago.

 Where you live